nprapps/dailygraphics/README.md

 cp -r line_chart scatterplot
 ```

 Second, open the COPY Google Spreadsheet for the pre-existing graphic template ("line_chart" in the example above).
 Make a copy of this document and adjust the headline in the copy to match the new chart type.
 Be sure to make this new spreadsheet public.
-(Share > Get Shareable Link > Can View)
+(Share > Get Shareable Link > Can View).
+Copy the key for the new spreadsheet from the URL and paste it into the `graphic_config.py` for your new template.

 Third, modify the new template to render your new chart type.
 Be sure to remove any dependencies you don't need for this graphic type.
 You can test your graphic template using the local server, for instance: [http://localhost:8000/templates/scatterplot/?refresh=1](http://localhost:8000/templates/scatterplot/?refresh=1)